LihuaJulieZhu/CRISPRseekGUIDEseqBioc2020Workshop/README.md

 <b>Workshop Participation</b>

 <p>Participants are expected to have basic knowledge about R and several R packages as described above in advance.
-To follow along the hands-on session, we recommend participants bring your own laptop with the following computing tools installed.
+To follow along the hands-on session, I recommend participants bring your own laptop with the following computing tools installed.
 <ul><li>R (version > 4.0; https://cran.r-project.org/)</li>
 <li>the CRISPRseek package along its dependencies</li>
 <li>if (!requireNamespace("BiocManager", quietly = TRUE))</li>